jtann5/HTMX/README.md

 Confirm Button - Can be used for extra function on back end using HTMX.

-Store - Uses HTMX to return products, as well as using HTMX for the Search.
+Store - Uses HTMX to retrieve a page specified by Flask server

-Product Page - Uses a template returned by HTMX and populated with an SQL query and flask.
+Product Page - Retrieves template with HTMX populated with an SQL query and Flask.

-Product Not Found - Uses HTMX to return content.
+Product Not Found - Retrieves template using HTMX.

-Search - Uses HTMX to send search paramaters to Flask server and put the response in the results section of the page.
+Search - Uses HTMX to send search parameters to Flask server (issues an SQL query with parameters) and put the response in the results section of the page.

 # Objectives